mariusz-schimke/GiGraph/README.md

 });
 ```

-There are over a hundred different DOT attributes that may be set on the graph and on its elements.
-The library let's you set them conveniently by using properties on attribute collections available on the graph and on its elements.
-Most of the attributes listed in the DOT documentation may be specified by using existing properties.
-However, if by chance there is no property for a DOT attribute you would like to set, you may still provide a key and a value for it manually, as strings.
+There over 170 different DOT attributes listed in the DOT documentation, that may be set on a graph or on its elements.
+The library let's you set most of them conveniently by using properties on attribute collections available on the graph and on its elements.
+However, if there is no property available for a DOT attribute you would like to set, you may still provide a key and a value for it manually, as strings.
 Consider the following example:

 ```c#
 node.Attributes.Collection.Set("fillcolor", "red:blue");